-$$\delta = \left[7 \left(\frac{2}{v_p^6} + \frac{3}{v_s^6} \right) / \left(\frac{6}{v_p^8} + \frac{7}{v_s^8} \right) \right]^{\frac{1}{2}} \sigma\tau \tag{4}$$ where v_p and v_s are P- and S-wave velocities in the medium.
+$$\delta = \left[ 7 \left( \frac{2}{v{\rho}^6} + \frac{3}{v_s^6} \right) \middle/ \left( \frac{6}{v{\rho}^8} + \frac{7}{v_s^8} \right) \right]^{\frac{1}{2}} \sigma{\tau}, \tag{4}$$ where $v_p$ and $v_s$ are P and S wave velocities in the medium.

-We applied equation (4) to 36-hour waveform stacks from clusters identified by waveform correlation (Sect.
+We applied Eq.
+(4) to 36 h waveform stacks from clusters identified by waveform correlation (Sect.
 2.4), to maximise temporal resolution and reduce the computing power required.
 Waveform stacking also improves the signal-to-noise ratio and improves correlation.
-The correlation coefficient was calculated for different frequency bands (1-5 Hz, 1-10 Hz) and time windows (1-5 s, 7-11 s) between each waveform stack and the first stack, and converted to source displacement.
-The calculations were based on a P-wave velocity of 5-4.5 km s-1 and S-wave velocity of 3-2.6 km s-1, consistent with experimentally measured velocities in rock samples from Unzen volcano at various pressure and temperature conditions (Scheu et al., 2006) measured velocities during the Unzen Scientific Drilling Project (Ikeda et al., 2008).
-These velocities are slightly smaller than these measured by Ohmi and Lees (1995) in blocks of 2 km x 2 km x 2.5 km, but using these higher 270 velocities does in laboratory samples from Unzen (Scheu et al., 2006) and passive seismic source experiments at Unzen (Ohmi and Lees, 1995).
-They are also higher than those inferred during an active seismic source experiment deployed a few kilometres to the west of Unzen (Matsumoto et al., 2012); our chosen values represent a compromise between these measurements.
-However, it must be noted that these velocities do not account for macroscale fractures and fracture density along the seismicity 275 pathways.
-Therefore our velocity values represent the upper limit of the range of actual velocities.
-To test the sensitivity of the equations, we used the higher velocities of Ohmi and Lees (1995) and find they do not change the results significantly (Supplementary Figure 2).
-Therefore equation (4) is sensitive to the seismic velocities employed, but uncertainties do not appear to affect the results 280 dramatically.
+The correlation coefficient was calculated for different frequency bands (1-5, 1-10 Hz) and time windows (1-5, 7-11 s) between each waveform stack and the first stack, and converted to source displacement.
+The calculations were based on a P wave velocity of $5 \text{ km s}^{-1}$ and S wave velocity of $3 \text{ km s}^{-1}$ , consistent with experimentally measured velocities in rock samples from Unzen volcano at various pressure and temperature conditions (Scheu et al., 2006).
+These velocities are slightly smaller than these measured by Ohmi and Lees (1995) in blocks of $2 \text{ km} \times 2 \text{ km} \times 2.5 \text{ km}$ , but using these higher velocities does not change the results significantly (Fig. S2).
+Therefore Eq.
+(4) is sensitive to the seismic velocities employed, but uncertainties do not appear to affect the results dramatically.
 The velocities represent a second-order effect in comparison to the scarce knowledge of the source dynamics.
-The CWI method relies on a series of simplifying assumptions: the velocity field is considered isotropic and the medium locally homogenous, mode conversion at the surface is ignored and the source separation must be less than a wavelength; a full discussion of the limitations of the method is presented by Snieder and Vrijlandt (2005).
-However, results from its application have been validated by comparison with other techniques such as the double-difference relocation 285 method (Snieder and Vrijlandt, 2005).
+The CWI method relies on a series of simplifying assumptions: the velocity field is considered isotropic and the medium locally homogenous, mode conversion at the surface is ignored and the source conversion at the surface is ignored and and the medium locally homogenous, mode conversion at the surface is ignored and the source separation must be less than a wavelength; a full discussion of the limitations of the method is presented by Snieder and Vrijlandt (2005).
+However, results from its application have been validated by comparison with other techniques such as the double-difference relocation method (Snieder and Vrijlandt, 2005).

-3 Results
+15 3 Results

-3.1 Single-station Detection
+3.1 Single-station detection

-After filtering out false triggers, a total of 12,208 seismic events were detected; hourly event counts are plotted in Fig. 1.
+After filtering out false triggers, a total of 12208 events were detected; hourly event counts are plotted in Fig. 1.
 Two key observations of the dataset are:

-- 1. The event rate for all types of events begins with peaks of 10-20 events per hour in October 1994, and decreases to less than 5 events per hour by the end of the eruption in February 1995. - 2.
+- 1. The event rate begins with peaks of 10-20 events per hour in October 1994, and - decreases to less than 5 events per hour by the end of the eruption in February 1995. - 2.
 Peaks at regular time intervals in October and November 1994 indicate cyclic activity during this period.
-This type of activity is the focus of the analysis using FFT techniques (Sect.
+This type of activity is the focus of the analysis using FFT techniques (Sects.
 2.3, 3.2).

-295 3.2 Fast-Fourier Transform
+3.2 Fast-Fourier Transform

-MTM analysis was carried out on the complete record of hourly event counts from single-station detection analysis to provide a first-pass assessment of the cyclic character of the dataset (Fig. 2A).
-The Power Spectral Density estimate reveals two peaks that appear significant above the 99% noise confidence threshold: 40- and 24-hours.
-However, analysis of the first and last four weeks of the dataset (Fig. 2B, C) reveals the cyclic components are not wholly persistent throughout the dataset.
+MTM analysis was carried out on the complete record of hourly event counts from single-station detection analysis to provide a first-pass assessment of the cyclic character of the dataset (Fig. 2a).
+The Power Spectral Density estimate reveals two peaks that appear significant above the 99% noise confidence threshold: 40 and 24 h.
+However, analysis of the first and last four weeks of the dataset (Fig. 2b and c) reveals the cyclic components are not wholly persistent throughout the dataset.
+The 40 h cyclic component does not appear in the Power Spectral Density estimate for the last four weeks of the dataset (Fig. 2c).
+Although this cyclic instability brings into question the assumption of statistical stationarity (required by definition of MTM spectral analysis), STFT analysis only requires the time-series to remain stationary within each window